-By default, once you activate the widget you’ve just created, it goes live on every page of your website.
-But if you want to display it on selected pages only, you can do that, too.
+By default, once you activate the form you’ve just created, it goes live on every page of your website.
+If you want to display it on selected pages only, you can do that, too.
 Just go to the

 How to improve the effectiveness of your service request form

-At this point, if you’ve followed the steps from the guide, you should have a new shiny widget ready to collect messages on your website.
+At this point, if you’ve followed the steps from the guide, you should have a new shiny form ready to collect messages on your website.
 Now, the goal here is to better organize the service request flow and to create a seamless user experience for your customers.

-2. Let customers know when to expect a response
+1. Let customers know when to expect a response

-4. Get notified about new submissions
+3. Get notified about new submissions

 Notifications tab and enable email notifications by specifying the email address where service requests should be directed.
 For instance, you can send them to your email or straight to the inbox of your IT team.